 William Generett Jr., J.D.

 A Pittsburgh native, Generett earned his J.D. from Emory University School of Law and is a Phi Beta Kappa, magna cum laude graduate of Morehouse College.
+He is licensed to practice law in Pennsylvania and Georgia and for several years he practiced real estate and corporate law with an Atlanta, Ga law firm.
+He also serves as a consultant in many venues.
 In 2016, he was awarded an honorary doctorate by Carlow University.